- Online 24-hour dietary recall system

 - Simple integration of customised additional questions

 Intake24 is a self-completed computerised 24-hr dietary recall system.
-The system was initially developed for use with 11-24 year olds.
+The system was originally developed by Newcastle University with funding from Food Standards Scotland developed for use with 11-24 year olds.

 The development of the system was an iterative process informed by 4 cycles of user testing.
 Interviewer-led 24-hr recalls were conducted at the end of each round of testing to feed into the development of the system by identifying commonly missed foods and drinks.

-The system is currently being field tested with participants aged 11 years and over (including older adults).
+The system has been field tested with participants aged 11 years and over (including older adults).
+It is also being piloted in the Scottish Health Survey.

 The system is based on a multiple pass 24-hr recall and includes placeholders for various meals and snacks.
 These are displayed in chronological order, however, the user can choose to complete them in any order they wish.
 Each meal has a placeholder for drinks separately from foods in order to prompt people to remember this commonly forgotten element of intake.
 Foods are entered as free text in the ‘quick list’ phase of the recall and the user is then asked to match each food to a food in the database.